Updated 10.3.25

-For it is below the signature that Scully could add a little something more than the modest request for an autograph and actually personalize a message — “TO TOM – GOD BLESS” in all capital letters.
+He did that because, below his signature, he could add a little something more and actually personalize a message — “TO TOM – GOD BLESS” in all capital letters.

-That particular signed ball sits in an alcove on the office shelf, in what over the years almost has become the Shrine of Scully, the Reliquary of the Bard, for relics such as bobbleheads and bobble-microphones, a terracotta piece of stone from his original Hollywood Walk of Fame star that was eventually rebuilt, and remembrances of special importance.
+That ball sits in an alcove on my home office shelf, in what over the years almost has become the Shrine of Scully, the Reliquary of the Bard, to house relics such as bobbleheads and bobble-microphones, a terracotta piece of stone from his original Hollywood Walk of Fame star, books and signs and and remembrances of special importance.

 A lit candle and the new black VIN player sleeve patch has been there since his passing on Aug.
 2, and it continued through his funeral Mass said Monday at St. Jude The Apostle Catholic Church in Westlake Village.